Lab 3:A Disturbance in the Force

 [0, 0, -0.1000]

-Many (feedback, step, etc), and we will also make extensive use of the bode command
+Many (feedback, step, etc), and we will also make extensive use of frequency plots.
+You can use the classic bode command

 bode(H)